 PLEASE read my Disclaimer before working my free patterns!

-Gauge: instead of working a gauge swatch, use the small sole as the gauge, and adjust your hook accordingly to get the correct length.
+Gauge: 9 sc = 2″ (alternately, you can use the small sole as the gauge, and adjust your hook accordingly to get the correct length.)

-The written pattern below is for size 3-6 months.
-You can find a PDF that includes 5 sizes, Newborn through 9-12 months, in my Ravelry or Etsy shops.
+🌟 The written pattern below is for size 3-6 months.
+However, you can find a PDF that includes NINE sizes, Newborn through Toddler size 9 in my shops.
 The PDF is formatted for easy crocheting on-the-go or for easy printing, it doesn’t include ads or comments.
 Thanks for your support!